neondatabase/rfcs/003-laptop-cli.md

 **zenith pg start-rest/graphql** pgdata

 Starts REST/GraphQL proxy on top of postgres master.
-Not really sure we should do that, just an idea.
+Not sure we should do that, just an idea.

 ## snapshot

 Snapshot creation is cheap -- no actual data is copied, we just start retaining old pages.
-Snapshot size means amount of retained data, not all data.
+Snapshot size means the amount of retained data, not all data.

 **zenith snapshot create** pgdata_name@snap_name

-Creates new snapshot in the same storage where pgdata_name exists.
+Creates a new snapshot in the same storage where pgdata_name exists.

 **zenith snapshot move** --to new_storage_name pgdata_name@snap_name